pelya/dpmaster-udp-hole-punching/readme.txt

 triggers when it is run with super-user (root) privileges.
-Basically, the process locks (chroots) itself in the empty directory "/var/empty/" and drops its privileges in favor of those of user "nobody" (notorious for having almost no privileges at all  :)  Note that this path and this user name are customizable via the '-j' and '-u' command line options.
+Basically, the process locks (chroots) itself in the empty directory "/var/empty/" and drops its privileges in favor of those of user "nobody" (notorious for having almost no privileges at all)  :)  Note that this path and this user name are customizable via the '-j' and '-u' command line options.

-If you want to run dpmaster on a Win2k/WinXP system, you may want to add a "dpmaster" user on your computer.
+If you want to run dpmaster on a Win2k system (or better), you may want to add a "dpmaster" user on your computer.
 Make it a normal user, not a power user or an administrator.
 You'll then be able to run dpmaster using this low-privilege account.
 Right click on "dpmaster.exe" while pressing the SHIFT button; select "Run as...", and type "dpmaster", the password you chose for it, and your domain main (your computer name probably).
 After a few seconds, dpmaster should